 Many birds communicate with sounds.
 Ducks quack, geese honk, loons yodel, and songbirds sing.
-Some birds make non-vocal sounds like woodpeckers drumming with their beaks, hummingbirds humming with their wings.
-Some birds are more musical than others.
-The songbirds are a group of passerine birds Continue reading SONGBIRD SONGS – Background
+Continue reading Songbird Songs – Background

 Bernie Beaver There!
 Been working all night and now the dam is fixed.
 It’s almost morning, so it’s time for me to go to bed.
 Sure is peaceful and quiet at this hour…

 Beaver Well, it was quiet.
 I wonder why the birds are so noisy this morning.
 All Continue reading Songbird Songs – Puppet Show